 This advanced seminar provides students with an overview of the social psychological study of stereotyping and prejudice.
-Through weekly discussions of empirical and theoretical articles, students will gain understanding of the cognitive, affective, and motivational underpinnings of stereotyping and prejudice, as well as learn how these psychological biases relate to treatment of stigmatized group members.
-Topics will include the automatic and controlled components of stereotypes, interracial interactions, and discrimination in academic and workplace domains.
-Students will be expected to participate actively in class discussions, provide written reaction papers, and develop a final research proposal.
+Through weekly discussions of empirical and theoretical articles, students will examine stereotypes, microaggressions, systems of privilege, oppression, and institutionalized discrimination that influence and help maintain racism, sexism, heterosexism, and classism and their psychological consequences on the individual and society.
+Students will be expected to actively participate, lead class discussions/activities, provide weekly critical discussion questions, and develop a final research proposal.

 This course examines methods used by psychologists to understand the psychology of individual personalities.
 The primary focus is on three psychological assessment tools: the Early Memories Procedure, the Thematic Apperception Test, and the traditional interview.
 Students will take these devices themselves, read the theory behind them, examine case studies by prominent psychologists using these devices, and conduct their own interpretations of responses given by college students and by psychotherapy patients.
 In the process, students should develop a good understanding of the complexity of the clinical thought process.